tari-project/tari/docs/src/reviewing_guide.md

 This is generally much more effective than trying to look at a file in isolation.

 ### Trusted vs Untrusted Data
-Data received that is not gener ated by the local system should be seen as untrusted and treated very carefully.
+Data received that is not generated ated by the local system should be seen as untrusted and treated very carefully.

 In addition to data packets received from the network, there are other sources of untrusted data.
 For example, a config